gisaia/ARLAS-server/docs/docs/arlas_security.md

 !!! info "column-filter syntax"
     See the `column-filter` syntax in [ARLAS Exploration API configuration section](arlas-api-exploration.md#column-filtering).

-These must be defined and associated to roles (preferably 'group' roles) in order to be available in the permission token.
+These must be defined and associated to roles (conventionally 'role/data/xxx' roles).
-If multiple instances of the same header name are found in the resulting list of permissions, they are merged into a single multi-value header (values separated by commas).
+If multiple instances of the same header name are found in the resulting list of permissions, they are merged into a single multi-value filter (values separated by commas).

 #### Partition-filter

-The header `partition-filter` allows you to pass an ARLAS filter to apply to the request.
+The `partition-filter` allows you to pass an ARLAS filter to apply to the request.

 This allows certain data to be restricted to certain users.

 !!! info "partition-filter syntax"
     See the `partition-filter` syntax in [ARLAS Exploration API configuration section](arlas-api-exploration.md#partition-filtering).

-These must be defined and associated to roles (preferably 'group' roles) in order to be available in the permission token.
+These must be defined and associated to roles (conventionally 'role/data/xxx' roles).
-If multiple instances of the same header name are found in the resulting list of permissions, they are merged into a single multi-value header (values separated by commas).
+If multiple instances of the same header name are found in the resulting list of permissions, they are merged into a single multi-value filter (values separated by commas).

 #### Organisation filter